-A Suspected Technical Support Phone Scam refers to the act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
-The most common way that these scammers try and lure their victims is by making unsolicited phone calls or through the use of false advertisements to gain control of one's computer.
-In many cases the third party may misrepresent themselves or their company by claiming to be the original software vendor or an official support agent or representative.
+A Suspected-Third Party Technical Support Scam is an act where a third party, often unaffiliated with a software vendor, attempts to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats to make money.
+These scammers try to lure their victims using false advertisements to gain control of a user's computer.
+The user needs to make sure remote computer access is secure.

-- Never provide credit card or financial information to anyone unless you are 100% confident you are working with your software provider.
-Scammers may utilize phone directories to know your name.
+- Never share credit card or financial information to anyone unless you are 100% confident you are working with your software provider.
+Scammers may use phone directories to know your personal information.

-- Whenever you receive a random phone call or see pop-up notifications/advertisements (see picture below) and you are uncertain whether it is from Trend Micro, you are advised to hang up and validate with Trend Micro Technical Support.
-The only authorized technical support phone numbers for Trend Micro will be located on Trend Micro’s website.
+- If you receive a random phone call or see pop-up notifications/advertisements (see picture below) and you are unsure if it is from a trusted source, like Trend Micro, hang up and validate with Trend Micro Technical Support.

-- If you are able, uninstall or delete programs or applications installed by the suspicious third party support.
-If you utilize backups or snapshot images (such as Windows System Restore), try reverting to a previous restore point or backup taken before the questionable call or session.
+- If you have backups or snapshot images, like Windows System Restore, try reverting to a previous restore point or backup taken before the questionable call or session.

-- If you provided any passwords, change them immediately on all sites or areas you may have used them.
+- Change any passwords you provided immediately on all sites or areas you may have used them.

-- If you already provided your credit card information, you should contact your issuing bank and request a fraud investigation and/or reverse the charges.
+- If you provided your credit card information, contact your issuing bank to request a fraud investigation and/or reverse the charges.

-- If you still have issues on your system that you suspect may be related to malware, contact our Technical Support for further assistance.
+- If you still have issues on your computer related to malware, seek further assistance from our secure remote access Technical Support.